Skip to content

 2. Select a venue and date

 Once you’ve set your goals and budget, you can select a venue and date for the event.
-Consider the number of attendees and performers you hope to have, and make sure your chosen location accommodates that.
+Consider the ideal number of attendees and performers, and ensure your chosen location can accommodate them.

-You’ll also want to think about the equipment you’ll need for a successful show.
-This may include:
+You’ll also want to think about the equipment you’ll need, which may include:

 Keep in mind that different events will have different needs.
 For instance, a community-wide battle of the bands fundraiser will likely require a larger space than a small show with one singer.
 Make sure the venue fits within your budget, too.